Share Option Agreement (Australia)

 Compensation strategy for cash-constrained companies: Companies that are pre-revenue, in growth mode, or deliberately reinvesting cash into product development and expansion can use options to supplement or partially replace cash compensation, reducing the wage bill while still attracting high-quality personnel.

 Pre-exit incentivisation: Companies preparing for a trade sale, private equity buyout, or ASX listing often use share option agreements to incentivise key management to remain through the exit process and contribute to maximising the exit price.
-Change of control acceleration provisions ensure that management participates in the value created.
+Change of control acceleration provisions confirm that management participates in the value created.

 ASIC and ATO compliance: A formal written share option agreement is also required for Australian companies to satisfy the conditions of ASIC's disclosure relief under the ASIC Corporations (Employee Incentive Schemes) Instrument 2022/400 and to discharge their ESS reporting obligations to the ATO under the Taxation Administration Act 1953 (Cth).